jungyoo311/Visual-Inertial-Odometry/README.md

 # Visual-Inertial-Odometry
-VIO algorithm using stereo camera and IMU data within ROS2 environment.
+## What it does
+Augmenting the VINS-Fusion algorithm with learning-based Feature Selection and Adaptive NMS

 ## Workflow
 This project follows a 5-step workflow: Data Input, Initialization, Stereo VIO, Loop Closure, and Global Optimization.